-Conservationist Robert Hancock of the Hancock Wild Life Foundation was on hand with local resident Yong-ai and O.W.L Volunteer Judy Williamson, for release of one of the combatants at Kiwanis Park in Surrey BC.
+Conservationist Robert Hancock of the Hancock Wild Life Foundation was on hand with local resident Yong-ai and O.W.L Volunteer Judy Williamson, for the release of one of the combatants at Crescent Park in Surrey BC.

 The happy ending came with a call from Judy Williamson of OWL(Orphaned Wildlife) with information of the recovery and impending release of the two eagles rescued a week earlier.
 The first release was at Kiwanis Park in South Surrey and the second to be scheduled a day or so later - in a different location.

 Bald Eagles are native residents in the park area, usually perched or nesting at the top of 170 ft cedar trees.
 The rest of the time they can be found soaring over the residential community hunting and fishing at Crescent Beach in South Surrey B.C.
 This peaceful routine sometimes breaks in a struggle rarely viewed and does not always have a happy ending as in this case.

 While out walking, South Surrey resident Yong Ai was alerted by a crash and loud commotion presided over by excited crows.
 On closer examination she was confronted with the “cause and effect” of a territorial battle by two bald eagles and their subsequent crash through the treed canopy of Crescent Park in South Surrey B.C.